 Millstream and Hagge’s

-In 1988, Millstream Records was born.
-It very quickly became Scandinavia’s biggest special importer of folk and roots music and subsequently operated as a post order firm and on-line shop.
-During the Tønder Festival, the Millstream shop is crowded.
+In 1983, Millstream Records was born.
+It very quickly became Scandinavia’s biggest special importer of folk and roots music and subsequently operated as a post order firm and on-line shop (1986-2014).
+During the Tønder Festival today, the Millstream shop is crowded.
 Also that year, the private limited company Friends of Tønder Festival was set up.
 The company bought the old Hagge’s Hotel in central Tønder, rebuilt it entirely with massive volunteer help, turning it into a home for the Festival secretariat, Tønder Festival Foundation, Millstream Records and, not least, the music venue Hagge’s Music Pub on the ground floor.

 Pete Seeger and the heady 90s